szaumoor/ZSTweaks/ZSTweaks/README.md

 <summary><b>General Item & Spell Tweaks</b></summary>

-This section includes non-specific improvements to groups of items and spells.
-Components that affect many items based on pattern matchings do no affect their item descriptions.

-**Component 120:** Make conjured magical weapons add extra attacks (Flame Blade, Ghost Blade, Black Blade of Disaster...)
+**Component 120:** Make conjured magical weapons grant 2 APR by default (Flame Blade, Phantom Blade Blade, Black Blade of Disaster...)

 The problem with these spells is that they promise power, but your little sickly wizard is not a very good fighter at all.
-I think this promise should be more serious, and therefore, by default, all these weapons grant +1 APR by default.
+I think this promise should be more serious, and therefore, by default, all these weapons grant 2 APR by default.

 **Component 1120:** Make some weapon categories incur in backstab penalties for balance